Bookmark Manager

 Thought process

 I'll be trying a different approach this time around.
-Rather than spending time doing a lot of research, I'll come up with a quick solution first, then research on areas improvements.
-Here's the quick solution:
+Rather than spending time doing a lot of research, I'll come up with a quick solution first, then research on areas of improvements.
+Here's a breakdown of a quick solution:

 • Make a request to the specified endpoint